alexandriaVannorsdall/contact_management_task/README.md

 * Add an email address without reloading the page
 * Delete an email address without reloading the page

-The index.html file is a good start but I could not finish it in 2 hours.
+The index.html file is a good start ,but I could not finish it in 2 hours.